fredhutchio/python_programming/README.md

 ## Resources

 * Each week's materials are described in the Jupyter Notebook prefaced with the class number (`*.ipynb`).
-* `exercises/` includes a file for each week representing both the aggregated in-class exercises as well as additional supplemental exercises for practice
-* `solutions/` includes the solutions for all files in `exercises/`
+* `solutions/` includes answers to challenge exercises in the class notebooks
 * `instructors.md` includes useful links mentioned during lessons; additional information about continued learning in R as well as Hutch-specific resources can be found on the [Data Science Wiki](https://sciwiki.fredhutch.org/bioinformatics/prog_overview/)
 * `hackmdio.md` is an archive of the [interactive webpage](https://hackmd.io) used during lessons